Fast sampling from constrained spaces using the Metropolis-adjusted Mirror Langevin algorithm: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Sinho Chewi for helpful remarks.
+The authors would like to thank the reviewers at COLT 2024 for their feedback, and Sinho Chewi for helpful remarks.
 The authors acknowledge the MIT SuperCloud and Lincoln Laboratory Supercomputing Center for providing high-performance computing resources that have contributed to the experimental results reported within this work.